dicle-123/Shopping-card/README.md

 5.Routing: React Router is used to navigate between the Home, Shop, and Cart pages.

-Demo
-You can check out the live demo of the project at the following link:

-Live Demo

 Contributing
 If you'd like to contribute to this project, feel free to fork the repository and submit a pull request.
 All contributions are welcome!
 1.Fork the repository
 2.Create a new feature branch (git checkout -b feature-name) 3.Commit your changes (git commit -am 'Add new feature') 4.Push to the branch (git push origin feature-name) 5.Create a new Pull Request

+Live Demo
+You can check out the live demo:https://dicle-123.github.io/Shopping-cart/